jhlothamer/godot_levelshot/README.md

 CanvasLayer nodes are hidden by default.
 (You can turn this off.)
 I personally use CanvasLayer's for HUDs and other overlays, so it seemed best to hide them so you don't see UI in the middle of your glorious levelshot image.

-Any node with a node group that's in the Excluded Node Groups list are set to invisible.
+Any node with a node group that's in the Excluded Node Groups list is set to invisible.

 Last but not least, all nodes have their pause mode set to PAUSE_MODE_STOP.
 This way nodes that you set up to run even when the game is paused are paused during the capture process.

 ### Calculating Image/Viewport Size

 The size of a viewport determines the size of the image you get from it.
 Go figure.
-So, with a level boundary size determined, we can now do that.
+So, with a level boundary size determined, we can now set that.

 It seems simple scaling the image is the best option.
 If you have multiple levels, then you'd want the image size to float along with the relative size of the level.
 This is easy to do.
 We just set a scale value and do some multiplication on the level boundary Vector2.